Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 Because of this dynamic, you end up either feeling used and going along with them (even when you don’t agree) to keep the peace, or you risk being a target of their wrath.
 There is no neutral ground.

-Over time, you become afraid to rock the boat, so you stuff your thoughts and feelings.
+When you stay in contact with a narcissist, Over time, you become afraid to rock the boat, so you stuff your thoughts and feelings.

 5) In their world, you are either for them or against them.